Skip to Main Content

 6. If Zotero did not find the PDF for a reference, you will need to download the PDF and manually attach it yourself to the reference.
 Please see the Manually attaching files to references section in this tab for how to do this.

-Manually attaching files to references
+Manually attaching files

 1. Download the PDF file for the reference.
 Or you may already have it on your computer.